-There are some physical constraints for a VTT to execute geometry reconfiguration and topology reconfiguration.
+There are several physical constraints for a VTT to execute reconfiguration activities.
 A VTT has to be a rigid structure in order to maintain its shape and be statically determinant.
 A node in a VTT must be of degree three, so has to be attached by at least three members to ensure its controllability.
-In addition, A VTT requires at least 18 members before topology reconfiguration is possible~\citep{Spinos-vtt-iros-2017}.
+In addition, A VTT requires at least 18 members before topology reconfiguration is possible~\cite{Spinos-vtt-iros-2017}.
 Thus, motion planning for VTT systems has to deal with at least 18 dimensions and typically more than 21 dimensions.
 These constraints complicate the motion planning problem.

-As VTTs are inherently parallel robots, it is much easier to solve the inverse kinematics than the forward kinematics.
-So, for the geometry reconfiguration, rather than doing motion planning for the active degrees of freedom --- the member lengths --- we plan the motion of the \textit{nodes} and then do the inverse kinematics to easily determine member lengths.
-However, the arrangement of edge modules in a VTT can result in a complicated configuration space even for a single node while keeping the others rigid, and motions of multiple nodes are strongly coupled, namely moving one node can significantly affect the configuration space of other nodes.
+As VTTs are inherently parallel robots, it is easier to solve inverse kinematics than forward kinematics.
+So, for geometry reconfiguration, rather than planning for the active DOFs --- the member lengths --- we plan the motion of the \textit{nodes} and then use inverse kinematics to determine the member lengths.
+However, the edge module arrangement in a VTT can result in a complicated configuration space even for a single node (nominally a 3-DOF problem) while keeping the others rigid.

-Some desired node motions are impossible to do without self-collision.
-These can become possible with topology reconfiguration.
-For example, a single node controlled by enough edge modules can be split into a pair of nodes in order to go around some internal blocking members and then merge back to an individual node.
+Some desired paths for a node may be impossible to achieve without self-collision.
+Topology reconfiguration can often fix this.
+For example, some nodes may be split into two nodes to go around blocking members and then merge again on the other side.
 This process requires motion planning for two nodes at the same time.
-In addition to shape morphing tasks, this motion planning problem is also the fundamental to solve locomotion tasks for a VTT.
-Multiple nodes have to move in cooperation in order to move the robot on some terrain while maintaining physical constraints.

-Self-reconfiguration enables a VTT to be better suited for a variety of tasks by dramatically changing its shape and topology.
-Locomotion is one important task in many scenarios.
-For example, in a search and rescue mission, a VTT may need to flexibly locomote over some terrain to reach a destination and then reconfigure into a tower for shoring.
-The locomotion process can be achieved by moving nodes sequentially that can interact with the environment.
-One way to move would be quasi-statically to reduce potentially damaging impacts with the ground~\citep{Park-vtt-locomotion-ral-2019}.
+In addition, multiple nodes must move in coordination in order to achieve locomotion.